AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 ## Access to MTN AutoTopiT

 To access MTN AutoTopiT, the user is required to launch the application on a web browser [***insert web url***], the application supports a wide range of browser but users can get the best experience on Google Chrome and Mozilla Firefox browsers.
+The minimum supported versions are as follows:
+- Chrome 72 -- 29/01/2019,
+- Firefox 65 -- 29/01/2019
+- Safari(desktop) El Sierra -- 22/07/2019
+- Edge 44.17763 -- 13/11/2018
+- Android chrome 71 -- 04/12/2018
+- Android firefox 65 -- 01/29/2019

 ## Sign Up
 The Solution is designed to ensure subscribers have a very smooth and easy experience during onboarding.